0x1eef/read-quran.wasm/README.md

 **4. Find a random verse**

-An instance of Chapter provides a "randomVerse" method that can randomly select a verse from the associated chapter.
+An instance of "Chapter" provides a "randomVerse" method that can randomly select a verse from the associated chapter.
 For example:

 ```javascript